netguycode/wp-p3-profiler/readme.txt

  * Removed network wide activation code - each site will be "activated" when the admin logs in
  * Removed "sync all profile folders whenever a blog is added/deleted" code.
 Profile folders will be added when admins log in, removed when blogs are removed
  * When uninstalling, all profile folders and options will be removed
+ * Using get_plugin_data() to get plugin names.
+If the plugin doesn't exist anymore, or there's a problem getting the plugin name, the old formatting code is used

 = 1.0.5 =
  * Security - Fixed a path disclosure vulnerability